 Bake them for 8 – 12 minutes.
-I’m estimating here; my oven still doesn’t work so I baked them in my roaster oven.
+I’m estimating here; my oven still doesn’t work so I baked them in my toaster oven.
 Which worked just fine, by the way.
-It may take a bit less time in a conventional oven than in a roaster oven, although most things seem to be similar.
+It may take a bit less time in a conventional oven than in a toaster oven, although most things seem to be similar.
 I think pizza took a bit longer, while meatloaf was roughly the same.
 So any “dough” might need a few extra minutes.
 Watch them and pull them out when the edges are just barely golden brown.

 That’s it!
 Yummy cookies. 🙂 The kids can’t stop eating them.
 I’m not sure how many are left….
 And I’ve only had a small piece of one!
 As I said, though, a special treat.

 What’s your favorite spicy baked good during the winter months?